 It is important to be aware that high serum glucose levels may lead to dilutional hyponatremia; high triglyceride levels may lead to factitious low glucose levels; and high levels of ketone bodies may lead to factitious elevation of creatinine levels.

 The blood glucose level for patients with DKA usually exceeds 250 mg/dL.
 The clinician can perform a fingerstick blood glucose test while waiting for the plasma glucose level.

 For patients with DKA, the urine dipstick test is highly positive for glucose and ketones.
 Rarely, urine is negative for ketones, due to the fact that most available laboratory tests can detect only acetoacetate, while the predominant ketone in severe untreated DKA is beta-hydroxybutyrate.

 When the clinical condition improves with treatment, the urine test result becomes positive due to the returning predominance of acetoacetate.
-To detect underlying urinary infection, look for glycosuria and urine ketosis.

 In patients with DKA, serum ketones are present.
 Blood beta-hydroxybutyrate levels measured by a reagent strip (Ketostix, N-Multistix, and Labstix) and serum ketone levels assessed by the nitroprusside reaction are equally effective in diagnosing DKA in uncomplicated cases.